NikhilJha42/Infrastructure_as_code/documentation/Ansible_set_up.md

 # All Vagrant configuration is done below.
 The "2" in Vagrant.configure
 # configures the configuration version (we support older styles for
 # backwards compatibility).
-Please don't change it unless you know what
+Please don't change it unless you know what you're doing.

 # MULTI SERVER/VMs environment
 #